 Here is my ETFs list I would buy during a dip:

-I explain why I chose these ETFs in the post “What ETFs to buy during a bear market?“.
+In the post “What ETFs to buy during a bear market?”
+I explain why I chose these ETFs.

 2. Prioritizing the quality of fundamentals

-There is something counter-intuitive during a bear market.
-The most solid company stocks decrease smaller than the others.
+There is something counterintuitive during a bear market.
+The most solid company stocks decrease less than the others.
 One is tempted to buy a stock that dropped 50% rather than another that dropped 20%.
 In fact, it is the opposite.
-The stocks that are less decreased during a crash or a recession have the most chance to benefit better from the next bull market.
-The companies with the most robust fundamentals will likely bounce back and profit from the next economic cycle.
+The stocks that decreased less during a crash or a recession have the best chance to benefit from the next bull market.
+Companies with the most robust fundamentals are likely to bounce back and profit from the next economic cycle.

 You can see how Procter & Gamble survived the pandemic crisis: